Antoj2000/SoCReport/index.md

 ## **Template VGA Design**
 ### **Project Set-Up**
-Summarise the project set-up and design flow.
-Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
-Guideline 1 short paragraph.
+The Vivado project SoCProject targets the Artix-7 xc7a35tcpg236-1 FPGA and uses Verilog as the top-level design language.
+The project includes synthesis and implementation phases, both of which have completed successfully, despite a couple of warnings.

  <img src="https://raw.githubusercontent.com/Antoj2000/SoCReport/main/docs/assets/images/ProSum.png">